CloudBindle/bindle/README.md

 ## TODO

 The list of TODO items, some of which are out-of-date.
-See the vagrant_cluster_launch.pl script for more TODO items too.
+See the launch_cluster.pl script for more TODO items too.

 * need to edit the landing page to remove mention of Pegasus
 * need to add code that will add all local drives to HDFS to maximize available storage (e.g. ephemerial drives)